oracle-livelabs/converged/obaas/provision/provision.md

     * `APISIX Administrator Password` (optional) : Leave blank to auto-generate.
     * `Grafana Administrator Password` (optional) : Leave blank to auto-generate.
-    * `ORACTL Administrator Password` optional) : Leave blank to auto-generate.
+    * `ORACTL Administrator Password` (optional) : Leave blank to auto-generate.
 This is the password for the `obaas-admin` user.
     * `ORACTL User Password` (optional) : Leave blank to auto-generate.
 This is the password for the `obaas-user` user.

     ![Passwords](images/oci-stack-passwords.png " ")

-1. In the **Kubernetes Cluster Options**. fill in the following for the OKE CLusters Options:
+1. In the **Kubernetes Cluster Options**. fill in the following for the OKE Clusters Options:

     * `Public API Endpoint?` : For the Live Lba you *must* check the checkbox *Public API Endpoint*
     * `API Endpoint Access` Control : Enter the CIDR block you want to give access to the Control Plane API.
 Leave the default value 0.0.0.0/0.